mxagar/eda_fe_summary/README.md

 		- `PolynomialFeatures()` considering dummy variables could make sense to analyze interactions, but I don't see that very clearly.
 		- Apply `PolynomialFeatures()` as one of the last steps before scaling to avoid complexity in the data processing.
 	- Create deviation factors from the mean of a numeric variable in groups or categories of another categorical variable.
-- Measure the cardinality of the categorical variables: how many catgeories they have.
+- Measure the cardinality of the categorical variables: how many categories they have.
 	- `data[cat_vars].nunique().sort_values(ascending=False).plot.bar(figsize=(12,5))`.
 	- Tree-based models overfit if we have
 		- many categories,